What Covid-19 restrictions are in place at Borough Market?

-We are open Monday to Saturday, closed on Sundays and some public holidays.
-Not all traders are present on all days, but there is still plenty of choice throughout the week.
+We are open every day of the week, including some public holidays.
+Not all traders are present on all days – for example, our street food traders don’t trade on Sundays – but there is still plenty of choice throughout the week.
 Click here to find a full list of opening times.

 How accessible is Borough Market?

 The Market’s public spaces are laid out on a single ground-floor level, so have no lifts or stairs.
 However, a few of our restaurant buildings are multi-storey.

 More information on accessibility can be found on our Visit us page.

 Public toilets (including accessible toilets) are open during trading hours for customer use, located in Three Crown Square, Borough Market Kitchen and the Market Hall.